 No tool wins everywhere.
 The best approach is to detect what kind of content each page has and route to the right tool.

-Most tools extract once and hope for the best.
-But what if you could check whether the extraction actually worked?
+Most extractors run once and hope for the best.
+But what if you could check whether the extraction actually worked, and re-extract only the pages that failed?

 The solution: pdfmux

 pdfmux is a self-healing extraction pipeline.
-It doesn’t just extract — it audits every page, detects broken ones, and re-extracts them automatically.
+It doesn’t just extract — it audits every page, detects broken ones, and re-extracts them automatically with a stronger backend.

 1. Extract — PyMuPDF on every page (instant)